-This in turn refers back to the text in which Haman decided on the timing of his decree: “In the first month, the month of Nisan, in the twelfth year of Achashverosh, they cast pur (that is, lots) before Haman from day to day, and from month to month until the twelfth month, which is the month of Adar” (Est. 3: 7).
+This in turn refers back to the text in which Haman decided on the timing of his decree: “In the first month, the month of Nissan, in the twelfth year of Achashverosh, they cast pur (that is, lots) before Haman from day to day, and from month to month until the twelfth month, which is the month of Adar” (Esther.
+3:7).

 The difficulties though are obvious.
 Why an entire month?
 The key events were focused on a few days, the thirteenth to the fifteenth, not the whole month.
 And why simcha?
 We can understand why the Jews of the time felt exhilaration.
 The decree sentencing them to death had been rescinded.
 Their enemies had been punished.
 Haman had been hanged on the very gallows he had prepared for Mordechai.
 Mordechai himself had been raised to greatness.